Blog

 5. Granting Clause

-This clause indicates the transferor's intention to transfer the property to the transferee.
-It usually contains phrases like “you hereby grant and transfer.”
+This clause indicates the grantor's intention to transfer the property to the grantee.
+It usually contains phrases such as "hereby grants and transfers."

 6. Consideration